 Dr. Gebisa Ejeta

-Gebisa Ejeta of Purdue University and ICRISAT increased the supply of one of the world’s principal grains by developing the first high-yielding hybrid sorghum plants, resistant both to drought and attack from Striga—a parasitic weed plaguing 40 percent of Africa’s arable land.
+Gebisa Ejeta of Purdue University and ICRISAT was awarded the 2009 World Food Prize for increasing the supply of one of the world’s principal grains by developing the first high-yielding hybrid sorghum plants, resistant both to drought and attack from Striga—a parasitic weed plaguing 40 percent of Africa’s arable land.
 His achievement enhanced food security for hundreds of millions of people in sub-Saharan Africa.

 Born in 1950, Gebisa Ejeta grew up in a one-room, thatched hut with a mud floor in the rural village of Wollonkomi in west-central Ethiopia.
 His mother’s deep belief in education and her commitment to provide her son with access to local teachers and schools provided the young Ejeta with the means to rise out of poverty and hardship.
 She made arrangements for him to go to school in a neighboring town.
 He walked 20 kilometers every Sunday night to attend school during the week and walked back home on Friday.
 The young Ejeta rapidly ascended through eight grades and passed the national exam qualifying him to enter high school.

 Ejeta’s high academic standing earned him financial assistance and entrance to the secondary-level Jimma Agricultural and Technical School in Ethiopia, which had been established by Oklahoma State University (OSU) under the U.S. government’s Point Four Program.
 After graduating with distinction, Ejeta entered Alemaya College (also established by OSU and supported by the U.S. Agency for International Development) in the eastern part of the country.